-My daughter Zoë is visiting, so it occurred to me this might be a good time to visit Angela, “the Hillbilly Psychic.”
+October 2016 … My daughter Zoë is visiting me in Asheville, so it occurred to me this might be a good time to take her to see Angela, “the Hillbilly Psychic.”

 Ten years have passed since I first made the drive to the small town of Marion, which lies in the shadows of the Blue Ridge Mountains, for a consultation with Angela.

 Back then, Angela was living in a trailer.
-There was a peaceful water fountain in the room where she received visitors which helped calm the atmosphere – as the visit, with its repeated emergency phone interruptions, was anything but peaceful.
+There was a peaceful water fountain in the room where she received visitors which helped calm the atmosphere.
+But the visit, with its repeated emergency phone interruptions, was anything but peaceful.

 Most of what Angela told me didn’t resonate at the time (or even later) – with the exception of one comment.
 And the perspective-changing accuracy of that one thing was enough to make me curious to see her again – and this time, bring Zoë with me.

-Angela doesn’t talk much about her past much but – this being Appalachia – the walls up offer a few clues…
+Angela doesn’t talk much about her past but, this being Appalachia, the walls up offer a few clues…

-For a time, Angela was a regular on WNCW, an NPR radio station licensed to Isothermal Community College.
+For a time, Angela was a regular on WNCW, the NPR radio station licensed to a nearby community college.
 She’s also appeared in a film or two, including the horror, sci-fi thriller, “Alien Abduction.”

-Eventually she settles down and focuses on our visit.
+Eventually she settles down and focuses on us.

-“What’s your birthday?” she asks Zoë, then appears lost in thought for a moment after Zoë tells her.
+“What’s your birthday?” she asks Zoë.
+She appears to be lost in thought for a moment after Zoë tells her.

 “Okay, if I tell you something that doesn’t make sense, just wait, because it will.
 And if you have questions, ferGodssake, just ask me!”